|

 Had I dropped it somewhere on campus grounds?
 Which one of my friends would have taken it?
 I’d have to start questioning them!

 As the words almost fell from my mouth, I remembered—the restroom.
-I had gone to the toilet after I had spoken with Gene and Myles.
+I’d gone there after I had spoken with Gene and Myles.

 There it was, slumped in the corner.